CALCULATE YOUR SIP RETURNS

 Cost

 Investing in the stock market involves high transaction fees (sometimes one trade involves several transactions, which increases the cost further).
 If one is not careful, sometimes these costs of transactions can exceed the gain from the trade.
-Mutual funds investment also involves cost, but it is less than the cost associated with equity investment.
-These are some of the differences between equity investment and mutual funds.
-Both come with a few pros and cons.
+Mutual fund investment also involves cost, but it is less than the cost associated with equity investment.

 Mutual Funds Vs Equity – Which Is Better?

-Whether you opt to invest in mutual funds or equities, depends on your personality as an investor.
+Whether you opt to invest in mutual funds or equities depends on your personality as an investor.
 If you are a risk-taker, want to grow your wealth within a short time and prefer high liquidity, then equity investment is suitable.
-Similarly, risk-averse investors, who don’t want to invest time in researching market but want a steady return, prefer mutual fund investment.
+Similarly, investors who don’t want to invest time in researching the market but want a steady return, can look at mutual fund investments.
 Several investors prefer mutual funds because of the following reasons.

-• It is easier to invest in the MF.
+• It is easier to invest in mutual funds.
 If you are a new investor, with little or no experience in the financial market, mutual funds are a better investment route

-• Mutual funds are relatively stable than highly volatile equity investment
+• Mutual funds are relatively more stable than highly volatile equity investment

 • MF return doesn’t get impacted by the performance of one company, rather depends on the overall performance of the fund, designed to generate a stable return on investment.
 So your investment remains shielded from direct financial market risks